Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 meaning "anointed, Messiah, Christ", used by Arabic-speaking Christians.

 .
-It is borne by current Maldivian President Abdulla Yameen Abdul Gayyoom (1959-) and former President Maumoon Abdul Gayyoom (1937-).
+Notable bearers include Maldivian presidents Abdulla Yameen Abdul Gayyoom (1959-) and Maumoon Abdul Gayyoom (1937-).

 Means "son of Abdylday

 " from a given name either derived from Arabic Abdullah